Dacada/rpi-home-setup/README.md

 # Trusting keys for the bastion

 I am a lazy man.
-I don't want to copy over a new key each time I need to let a new device into the bastion.
-Instead, we're using **Certificate Authorities**.
-Within the `secrets.yml` file in this repository we have the key pair for the CA. To let a new device into the bastion, simply sign its public key using the CA's private key.
+I don't want to copy over a new key each time I need to let a new device into each of my devices.
+Instead, we're using a **Certificate Authority**.
+Within the `secrets.yml` file in the fileserver we have the key pair for the CA. To let a new device into the bastion, simply sign its public key using the CA's private key.

 ```
-ssh-keygen -s bastion_ca -I "Some description" -n dacada -V +3550w device.pub
+ssh-keygen -s ca -I "Some description" -n dacada -V +3550w device.pub
 ```

-This uses `bastion_ca`, a private key, to sign `device.pub`, a device's public key.
+This uses `ca`, a private key, to sign `device.pub`, a device's public key.
 The signature expires after around 70 years.
 What if a key is compromised?

-1. We replace the CA in `secrets.yml` with a new one (generated like any other key pair, `ssh-keygen -t rsa -b 4096 -f bastion_ca`)
+1. We replace the CA in `secrets.yml` with a new one (generated like any other key pair, `ssh-keygen -t rsa -b 4096 -f ca`)
 2. We run ansible to make the replacement effective.
 3. We go and re-sign every other key.

 This is a huge pain.
 But the way I use keys, they are unlikely to be compromised.
 This also means I need to be sure to replace keys if they become cryptographically insecure.
 Which is also something that shouldn't happen often.

-The fileserver trusts the same keys (has the same CA installed).
-But only for the LAN.

 In this same repository there is a sample ssh configuration for connecting to the devices from both the LAN and the internet (WAN).